soflane/Zammad-Kimai-Time-Tracking-Sync/memory-bank/projectbrief.md

 - ✅ Maintain complete audit trail of all operations
 - ✅ Support billable status tracking via Kimai tags
 - ✅ Run reliably in Docker environment
-- ✅ Provide intuitive web UI for all operations
+- ✅ Provide intuitive single-page web UI for all operations (anchors, dialogs, cards)
+- ✅ No changes required to backend API shapes for the UI refactor

 ## Production & DevOps Features